Phoenix2k/vue-microblog-ts/docs/home/README.md

 :::

 ## Background
 I was originally inspired by [Brad Traversy][traversy-media]'s video series on how to create a [Full Stack Vue.js, Express & MongoDB][traversy-video] application and wanted to build something similar using TypeScript.
-With most of the popular front-end frameworks moving in that direction, I figured this was the perfect opportunity to see how [Vue][vue-js] is handling this transition after having initially made [this announcement][vue-blog-post-2017] back in 2017 and later [this revelation][vue-blog-post-2018] in 2018.
+With most of the popular front-end frameworks moving in that direction, I figured this was the perfect opportunity to see how [Vue][vue-js] is handling this transition after having initially made [this announcement][vue-blog-post-2017] back in 2017 and later [this][vue-blog-post-2018] in 2018.

 [TypeScript][typescript] happens to be a great choice when it comes to building JavaScript-based APIs, since it has very strong type support which comes in handy when dealing with data.
 It has the added benefit of giving you access to some of the latest features of JavaScript that are still in the planning phase, while still giving you full freedom to write plain old JS if you choose to do so.